-A 2020 specific monthly profile for road transport emissions was used for 2020 to account for the impact of Covid-19 lockdowns.
-This profile was derived from daily traffic statistics published by DfT (DfT, 2020b) and is shown in Figure 3.1.
-The hourly and daily emission profiles used for 2020 were unchanged from those used previously and are included in Appendix 5 - Dispersion kernels for the area source model.
+A 2021 specific monthly profile for road transport emissions was used for 2021 to account for the impact of Covid-19 lockdowns.
+This profile was derived from daily traffic statistics published by DfT

+(DfT, 2021b) and is shown in Figure 3.1.
+The hourly and daily emission profiles were unchanged from those used previously and are included in Appendix 5 - Dispersion kernels for the area source model.

-Figure 3.1 - Normalised monthly profile of road transport emissions for 2020
+Figure 3.1 - Normalised monthly profile of road transport emissions for 2021